 Can password managers get hacked?

-A study by the University of York earlier this year indicated that some password managers may have vulnerabilities that allow them to be hacked.
-However, the risk of this is quite low and hackers would have to launch a “fairly sophisticated attack” in order for it to be successful.
+As with anything online, some password managers may have vulnerabilities that allow them to be hacked.
+However, the risk is low and cybercriminals would have to launch a sophisticated attack in order for it to be successful.

 Which password manager is easiest to use?